- Majors & Minors

 - 325 scenic acres in Selinsgrove, Pa., featuring first-rate facilities, including a state-of-the-art science center, an Environmental Education Center focused on sustainability as well as river and land research, and a newly renovated

-- A range of on-campus housing, from typical corridor-style residence halls to townhouses for more independent living
+- On campus housing is guaranteed and includes typical corridor-style residence halls to townhouses and apartments for more independent living

 - A comfortable walk to shops and services in downtown Selinsgrove and the Susquehanna River